dmlc/dgl/examples/pytorch/model_zoo/chem/generative_models/dgmg/README.md

 - `Z` is the order for generating decision sequences, which can be either `canonical`, or `random`.

-Even though multiprocess yields a significant speedup comparing to a single process, the training can still take a long time.
+Even though multiprocess yields a significant speedup comparing to a single process, the training can still take a long time (several days).
 An epoch of training and validation can take up to one hour and a half on our machine.
 If not necessary, we recommend users use our pre-trained models.

 Meanwhile, we make a checkpoint of our model whenever there is a performance improvement on the validation set so you